 82% of investors believe brand name recognition is essential in making investment decisions.
 As such, choose a simple yet powerful name for your showcase page.

 It is a good idea to add your company name as a prefix if you already have strong brand recognition.
 For instance, Google has several showcase pages, including Google Analytics, Google Partners, and Google Ads.

 Another factor that dictates the success of a showcase page is its SEO-friendliness.
 Research industry-specific keywords and add them in the name and description.
 This way, you’d make sure that your page is preferentially suggested on LinkedIn and google search results.

 Keep the Visual Side Strong

 Setting up just any image as your cover photo may put off your audience.
 Make sure to choose a relevant, high-resolution image as your LinkedIn background image.
-Also, consider these ideas to leverage your cover photo:
+Also, consider these ideas to leverage your profile cover photo:

 - Use it to deliver a strong brand message

 - Include your website URL and link to other social media pages

 Moreover, you can tap into the power of LinkedIn native videos to share your content.
 Videos are more captivating, memorable, and engaging than text-based content.